Amin-MAG/My-Notes/Embedded-Systems.md

 ## Memories

-- It is an artifacts stores bits.
+- It is an artifact that stores bits.
 - It creates storage fabrics and the access logic

 Write ability is about how fast the data is going to be written on that component.